Emulator Issues #1740

 the accelerometer as reference instead.
 I hope I made this clear now ;)

-#7 Updated by ayuanx about 10 years ago
+#7 Updated by ayuanx over 10 years ago

 Well, Could you have a test on this?